-Video settings
+To choose Capture Video compression settings

-Compression Codec: Use this dropdown list to select the codec you want to use.

-Framesize: This line shows the dimensions of the captured video.

-Quality, Data rate: Some codecs present quality options in terms of a compression percentage (Quality), and others in terms of the required data transfer rate in KB/sec (Data rate).
+- 1 From the Import tab, click Capture Video. - 2 In the Settings area, choose an option from the Presets. - 3 Click the arrow to the left of Presets to expand the settings area. - 4 Choose any of the following Video Settings: - Compression Codec: Use this dropdown list to select the codec you want to use. - Framesize: This line shows the dimensions of the captured video. - Quality, Data rate: Some codecs present quality options in terms of a compression percentage (Quality), and others in terms of the required data transfer rate in KB/sec (Data rate). - 5 Choose any of the following Audio Settings: - Record audio: Clear this checkbox if you are not planning to use the captured audio in your production. - Compression: This dropdown shows the codec that will be used to compress the incoming audio data.

-Compression Options for digital and analog video import.

-Audio settings

-Compression: This dropdown shows the codec that will be used to compress the incoming audio data.

-Record audio: Clear this checkbox if you are not planning to use the captured audio in your production.

-The Scene Detection Options window
+Scene detection settings for Capture Video

-The options provided in the Mode panel for both DV / HDV and analog import include access to this window for configuring scene detection preferences.
+The options provided for both DV / HDV and analog import include access to this window for configuring scene detection preferences.